Website Manager

 2. Consecutive Batting Order “CBO”

 3. Every player must be assigned defensive position for 6 consecutive outs.
 If you are home team, you must assign those players a defensive position no later then the top of the 5th.
 If you are visitor team, you must assign those players field positions no later then the bottom of the 4th.
-IF the game ends in MERCY rule, any player that did not play a defensive role during that game MUST play 6 consecutive outs in the next game or risk forfeture.
+IF the game ends in MERCY rule, any player that did not play a defensive role or whom did not fullfill the complete 6 consecutive out requirement in that game MUST play 6 consecutive outs in the next game or risk game forfeiture by the league if a protest is made and your team is in violation of the rule.

 4. Home team is determined by a coin toss prior to each game.
 Winner of the coin toss gets to choose home or away.
 The home dugout is on the first base side at all fields.